The Cutting Edge (film series)

+Over the decades which followed their initial release, the series has accumulated a fanbase; while modern analyses rank the first two installments among the greatest Olympic Games movies, and romantic comedies of all-time.

 Films

 The Cutting Edge (1992)

 Talented and confident figure-skating prodigy Kate Moseley is denied a gold medal at the 1988 Olympics, after missing her footing and taking a fall.
 In the following months, as she drives away partner after partner, her coach named Anton searches for a replacement so that she will be ready for the next Olympic games.
 Anton decides to attempt to pair her with an unorthodoxed teammate; an arrogant former-Olympic hockey star named, Doug Dorsey.
 Reluctantly working together, they soon realize that the two athletes had briefly encountered years before.
 The duo's combative collaboration begins to turn into chemistry.
 As they grow closer in the rink, their relationship becomes romantic in their personal lives.

 The Cutting Edge: Going for the Gold (2006)

 Jackie Dorsey is the daughter of 1992 Winter Olympics Gold medalists, Kate Moseley and Doug Dorsey.
 Growing up under their tutelage, Jackie develops dreams of her own and decides that she will compete and win her own Olympic gold medal.
 Her dreams seem to come to an abrupt end, after suffering a career threatening injury.
 As she recovers and strives to overcome her traumatic experience, she is paired with a new skating partner named Alex Harrison.
 Talented in his own right, the couple find that their respective stubbornness and pride creates a difficult environment.
 As they begin to trust each other, their relationship changes and becomes romantic in nature.
 Working together their dreams of becoming Olympic champions, gets closer to becoming a reality.